World War Two Posters

 When these World War 2 posters were created, the earlier definition of propaganda applied (i.e. spreading ideas or information to further a cause).
 Most of the posters below convey accurate messages of what America was fighting to preserve - our freedoms, our way of life, and what average citizens could do to help in the war effort.
 Some of the posters are very powerful in both image and words.
 Others give motivational or informational messages.

-In the overly sensitive, easily offended, multicultural, and politically-correct nation we have become, many of these posters would never be produced.
+In the overly sensitive, easily offended, multi-cultural, and politically-correct nation we have become, many of these posters would not have been produced today.

 Careless Talk